zhilulian/mcp-server/server/mcp_server_computer_use/README.md

 ```

 #### Connect to the sandbox
 Sandbox means the actual computer you are using.
 The request to mcp server will be transfered to the tool server on sandbox, which actually operating the os.
-So, you need to create a sandbox before use this mcp server, and configure the tool server client endpoint in the mcp server as followed.
+So, you need to create a sandbox before operating mcp server, and configure the tool server client endpoint in the mcp server as followed.

-TODO 补充下apikey + endpoint ｜ 模板配置阐述 | endpoint示例修改
+You can deploy the Computer Use Agent application with one click through the Volcngine Function Compute Platform.
+For detailed steps, please refer to the [Volcengine Official Document](https://www.volcengine.com/docs/6662/1555156?QualityCheckDocumentID=23876)。

+To help you understand how to properly deploy and configure MCP Server, we provide detailed [Video Tutorial](https://lf3-static.bytednsdoc.com/obj/eden-cn/lm_sth/ljhwZthlaukjlkulzlp/ark/assistant/videos/0522.mp4)

 ## Configuration